top of page

 Menopause, Mood and the Mind: Reflections from Clinical Practice on Mental Health in Midlife

 Many women expect hot flushes.
-Some expect the sudden anxiety at 3am, the dip in confidence at work, or the inexplicable sense that their mood is no longer anchored in the way it once was.
-In clinic, I often hear women say, “I thought I was coping fine—then my mood just changed, and I couldn’t explain why.”
+Some anticipate the sudden anxiety at 3 AM, the dip in confidence at work, or the inexplicable sense that their mood is no longer anchored as it once was.
+In my clinic, I often hear women say, “I thought I was coping fine—then my mood just changed, and I couldn’t explain why.”
 As a clinical psychologist, I see how often mental health changes during perimenopause are misinterpreted as a personal failing or “just hormones.”
-The reality is more com
+The reality is more co

 Oona McEwan